place transformation

 Bringing community, academics, artists and nature together.

-We are part of an interdisciplinary academic research team working with local community and artists to record the biodiversity that exists in Longton town centre, brownfield land and nature reserves within walking distance.
+We are part of an interdisciplinary academic research team working with local community and artists to investigate the biodiversity that exists in Longton town centre, brownfield land and nature reserves within walking distance.

 The Cultural Quarter